alastair-duncan/SuperEZGraver/README.md

 ## Arduino code

-The code for the arduino can be found in the [src](src) directory of theis github project.
+The code for the arduino can be found in the [src](src) directory of this github project.

 [Arduino programming setup guide](https://www.arduino.cc/en/Guide/ArduinoUno) Link to the  guide for setting up the programming environment for the Arduino.